 Driving on Highways

 Long-distace driving on highways is perhaps the most comfortable way of driving.
 Especially, the motorways are in good condition and driving there is relaxing.
 On regular highways, you must be more careful because the roads are narrower.
 You need to overtake cars now and then and that is the riskiest part of your driving.
 Be sure to reserve a lot of space for safe overtaking.
 The worst accidents happen when overtaking fails.
 Overtaking in winter can be dangerous if there is ice or snow on the road.

 Outside the cities, there are also animals.
 Be prepared to encounter mooses, rabbits and reindeer on the road.
-Especially, mooses are dangerous if you drive faster than 80 km/h.
+Especially, mooses dangerous if you drive faster than 80 km/h.
 It is a good idea not to exceed this speed when the visibility is poor or there are warning signs for mooses.
-If you still prefer driving faster, make sure that the road has protecting fences from animals and keep eye on edge of the forest around the road.
-The most dangerous place are marked with warning signs.
+If you still prefer driving faster, make sure that the road has protecting fences from animals and keep an eye on the edge of the forest around the road.
+The most dangerous places are marked with warning signs.

 You can quite easily find a parking place in the Helsinki centre but it costs a lot.
 Learn to interpret parking signs because sometimes, it takes only a few minutes to get a parking fine.
 In suburban, parking is often free but there is a time limit.

 Free parking places are often time-limited.
 You must indicate the arrival time visible to the parking inspector.
 It is enough, for example, to write the time on paper that is put on the dashboard.
 A half-hour precision is enough.
 For example, if you arrive at the parking place at 1:45 pm you can mark 2 pm as the arrival time.

 Parking in smaller towns is more relaxed and quite often, totally free.